Kidnapping, Crypto Ransoms, and Murder: The Unbelievable True Story of “5Dimes Tony”

 In true 5Dimes style, the payment wasn’t in straight cash, but flashy assets, too.
 This included gold coins, cryptocurrency, and even a $400,000 George Mikan rookie baseball card.
 Following its donation, you can now see that little piece of 5Dimes history in the Smithsonian Institution in Washington D.C.

 The settlement ensured Laura Varela was absolved of any criminal conduct, and was free to continue running the company.
 It was subsequently renamed from 5Dimes to 5D Americas LLC.
 Sacrifices were made, including the permanent closure of 5Dimes in Europe in May 2023, but the company is still alive and fully legit.
+She’s not exactly going to be nominated for the Women in Poker Hall of Fame, but she certainly made a lasting impact to poker players affiliated with the site.

 Despite its tragic ending, the story of William Creighton, 5Dimes and the Grand Poker Network is pure Hollywood.
 To this day, there are still circles who insist Creighton faked his own death and made away with a fortune.